Army Veteran

 About Gretchen Evans

-CSM Evans currently resides in Northlake, Texas with her husband Robert, a retired Navy Chaplain, and their two service dogs Aura and Rusty.
+Evans lives with her husband Robert, a retired Navy chaplain, and their three service dogs: Aura, Rusty, and Kermit.

 See Some of the Causes I Support